-Chances are that if you haven’t got tickets to the Wimbledon finals this weekend (and lucky you if you have!) you will instead be watching the match on a colour television.
+Chances are that if you haven’t got tickets to Wimbledon this month (and lucky you if you have!) you will instead be watching on a colour television.
 This may not seem particularly momentous, but it actually has real historic significance.
 It was 47 years ago, in 1967 that the Wimbledon Tennis Championships became the first ever UK television programme to be broadcast in colour.

 The Sony Trinitron TV displayed colour by use of a ‘single-gun three-cathode picture tube’, capable of broadcasting separate red, green and blue signals (RGB) in succession.
 This technology was first developed by John Logie Baird, a Scottish engineer well-known as the inventor of the world’s first television.
 He demonstrated the first colour television publicly in 1928, but due to the war suspending the BBC television service, and ultimately ending his research, the development of this technology for broadcasting was delayed.

 When the Wimbledon Championships did eventually become the first colour broadcast in 1967, the interest in colour TV quickly gained momentum.
 Viewers cited a greater feeling of realism when watching in colour and the broadcasts aim to exploit this interest by seeking more programmes that would benefit in colour, such as the snooker programme Pot Black, and children’s TV programme Thunderbirds.
 Shortly after Birds Eye Peas became the first colour advertisement.
 By mid-1968 nearly every BBC2 programme was in colour.
 BBC1 and ITV quickly followed and were also regularly broadcasting in colour by 1969.